 Heat treatments are a fast, effective non-toxic treatment for bed bugs, but they are not without shortcomings.
 Generally, a whole room heat treatment is the most expensive option for a bed bug treatment.

 Just as with a Cryonite bedbug treatment, heat treatments offer no residual against reinfestation.
-For maximum protection, most pest control companies highly recommend incorporating a residual spray, mattress and box spring encasements, and active monitoring in conjunction with heat treatment.
+Most pest control companies highly recommend incorporating a residual spray, mattress and box spring encasements, and active monitoring in conjunction with heat treatment for maximum protection.

 While the vast majority of heat treatments are successful, sometimes heat treatments fail.
 What causes bed bug heat treatments to fail?
 Generally, heat treatments fail to 100% eliminate bed bugs because of technician error.